cosmic-api/cosmic.py/docs/source/guide.rst

   logic to HTTP.

-In the context of Cosmic, an API is represented, unsurprisingly, by an instance of the :class:`~cosmic.api.API` class.
+In the context of Cosmic, an API is represented, unsurprisingly, by an instance of the :class:`~cosmic.api.BaseAPI` class.
+On the server, we use the :class:`~cosmic.api.API` subclass, and on the client we use the :class:`~cosmic.client.APIClient` subclass.

-The API object on the server and the API object on the client are instances of the same class, in fact, they are almost identical.
+The API object on the server and the API object are almost identical.
 The difference is that for every server endpoint, there is a hook into the server's database or business logic, whereas each client endpoint replaces this with an HTTP call.

-Let's serialize a trivial API.
-Note that :meth:`to_json` is a standard Teleport method:
+The client get created automatically from a JSON spec.
+The format of this spec is defined by the Teleport type :class:`~cosmic.types.APISpec`.
+Let's see what the spec looks like:

 .. code:: python

+    >>> from cosmic.types import APISpec
     >>> from cosmic.api import API
     >>> trivia = API("trivia", homepage="http://example.com")
-    >>> API.to_json(trivia)
+    >>> APISpec.to_json(trivia.spec)
     {
         u'name': 'trivia',
         u'homepage': 'http://example.com',